 Illinois Model of Leadership

 A list of competencies provides goals, directions, and outcomes for leadership educators and learners.
 Competencies help the campus to inclusively define the knowledge, skills, and attitudes necessary for effective leadership practice, and they provide a structure to communicate how leadership-specific knowledge, skills, and attitudes are inter-related.
-Dr. Gayle Spencer, Director of the Illinois Leadership Center and Dr. Beth Hoag, Associate Director, can be found discussing the Illinois Model of Leadership below.

 History of the Illinois Model of Leadership